About

 URBSENSE 2026 submissions will follow IEEE PerCom guidelines.

-As for the main conference, in URBSENSE the peer-review process will be single-blind.
+In URBSENSE the peer-review process will be single-blind.

-Submissions must be made via EDAS.
+Submissions must be made here via EDAS.
 The IEEE LaTeX and Microsoft Word templates, as well as related information, can be found on the IEEE Computer Society website.

 Journal Extension Opportunity